-Members may disclose the exact amount received from each source, or indicate within which of the following bands their earnings from each source falls: £0-5,000; £5,000-10,000; £10,000-20,000; in further increments of £10,000 up to £100,000; or £100,000-200,000 and thereafter in £100,000 increments.
-Where members have undertaken the work with others, they should estimate the value of their own contribution or disclose the total amount paid by the client.
+- 57. The level of remuneration in respect of interests falling within this category only needs to be disclosed where it is received from governments of foreign states (including departments and agencies), organisations which may be thought by a reasonable member of the public to be foreign state-owned or controlled, and individuals with official status (whether executive, legislative or judicial) in foreign states when acting in that capacity. - 58.
+Although members may consult the Registrar on whether an organisation or individual meets the definitions in paragraphs 55 and 57, they must themselves take the final decision and in case of doubt should err on the side of registration. - 59.
+Where earnings are registrable they should be disclosed once in respect of each financial year, no later than 31 January following the end of that financial year.
+Members may disclose the exact amount received from each source, or indicate within which of the following bands their earnings from each source falls: $\pounds 0-5,000; \pounds 5,000-10,000; \pounds 10,000-20,000;$ in further increments of $\pounds 10,000$ up to $\pounds 100,000;$ or $\pounds 100,000-200,000$ and thereafter in $\pounds 100,000$ increments.
+Where members have undertaken the work with others, they should estimate the value of their own contribution or disclose the total amount paid by the client. - 60.
+Contracts under this category do not need to be deposited with the Registrar.